kvietcong/le-custom/README.md

 - If stranded in an Arch install without Ethernet, use `iwctl`
   - To ensure your wifi adapter isn't blocked use `rfkill unblock all`
-    - If you don't want to unblock all, I believe it can be replaced with `wifi`
+    - If you don't want to unblock `all`, I believe it can be replaced with `wifi`
   - If you don't know your wifi adapter's name you can use `device list` after getting into the `iwctl` shell
   - To actually connect, go into `iwctl` and type `station <Device Name> connect <Network Name>`